woven/woven/README.md

-CommunityBase
+dart-communities
 ==========

-CommunityBase demonstrates a fairly fleshed out client and server Dart application.
+This demonstrates a fairly fleshed out client and server Dart application.
 It's a tool that lets people share across various communities.

 It's free and open source.
-We hope it helps others as they navigate the world of Dart and Polymer, as well as us as others scrutinize our code and help us improve.
+We hope it helps others as they navigate the world of Dart and Polymer, and we hope it helps us as others scrutinize our approach and help us improve.

+### Components

 - Polymer (encapsulated and interoperable custom elements)
 - Polymer core-elements (a great core set of custom elements)